dagargo/elektroid/README.md

 ```

 Running `make check` without setting any of these variables will run some system integration tests together with a few unit tests.

+### Documentation

+`README.md` file is generated from the `docs` dir, which contains the web page of the project in Jekyll format, so modify the required page and update the `README.md` by running `make clean; make` from the `docs` directory.